vacp2p/rfc/mdf.md

 #### `previous_messages`

-This field contains a list of a messages previously sent or received by a node in a specific group.
+This field contains a list of a messages previously sent or received by a node in a specific group id.
 This helps establish ordering by creating a Directed Acyclic Graph (DAG)<sup>1</sup>.
-The amount of messages included in the field SHOULD be determined by the application, the messages MUST be ordered from latest to oldest sent or received.
+The number of messages and layers (simply parents or ancestors) included in the field SHOULD be determined by the application, the messages MUST be ordered from latest to oldest sent or received.

 ### Configurational Fields